-He rejected her mocking question, waited for an answer.
+He rejected her mocking question and waited for an answer.
 Might as well give the man the information he wanted.
 There was nothing to hide.
 “Okay.
 I last saw Mike around ten days ago.
 Not out here.
 In town.”

 “Who are these people with you?”

-“American tourists.
-Asim is the official Turkish guide.
+“American tourists on a five-day visit to the area.
+Asım is the official Turkish tour guide.
 We work together.
-I’m the translator.”
+I'm his translator and assistant.”

 Anne's hackles rose.
 “You can hardly say I'm creeping.
 I'm simply walking around Karakuyu in the same way I've been doing for years now.”

 He almost looked chastised.
 Almost.
-Was that a smile on his lips?
+Was that a faint smile on his lips?
 “Sorry.
 Point taken.”

-He didn’t answer.
+He didn't answer.
 His unwavering blue eyes had never left hers, but she sensed his thoughts were elsewhere.
-As if he’d lost concentration.
+Wandering.
 But before she could interpret what was happening, another voice cut into the air.

-The man’s face relaxed slightly.
-“No.” His eyes flicked back to Anne.
-“Since you’re here now, I’ll let you look around.”
+The man's face relaxed.
+His eyes flicked back to Anne.
+“Since you're here now, I'll let you look around.”